PLCnext/BusConductor/README.md

 | CONFIGURED        | boolean  | output    | Local bus has been (re-)configured                                  |
 | NUM_MODULES       | uint16   | output    | Total number of local I/O modules detected                          |

 The two REQ commands are processed on a rising edge.
-They both be set in sequence, and START_IO_REQ will not be processed if CONFIGURED is not TRUE.
+They should both be set in sequence, and START_IO_REQ will not be processed if CONFIGURED is not TRUE.

 If CONFIG_MUST_MATCH is TRUE, then the user must place a file named `config.txt` in the PLC directory `/opt/plcnext/projects/BusConductor`.
 This file contains the expected local I/O module arrangement, and is checked (if necessary) during the processing of the CONFIG_REQ command.
 If there is any mis-match detected between the contents of this file and the actual local I/O configuration, then CONFIGURED will remain FALSE, and the bus cannot be started.
 In this case, check the Output.log file on the PLC for error messages.